 Adapting the algorithm in the example above, the shortest distance would be 11.9, the same result as the Dijkstra algorithm.
 However, unlike the Dijkstra algorithm, the Bellmanford algorithm visits all other nodes in a graph which causes high-time complexity.
 Lastly, the Johnson Algorithm is commonly used to find the shortest path between all pairs of nodes in a graph efficiently.
 It achieves this by combining the algorithm with a graph transformation step to handle negative edge weights and improve efficiency, the Bellman-ford algorithm step to handle negative edge weights and improve efficiency.
 By employing the Johnson algorithm, the calculations required to find the shortest distance between all pairs of nodes can be significantly reduced.

 Depending on the nature of the problems, the best algorithm for a certain problem might vary.
 These algorithms are used in map applications that we use every day to arrive on time.
-Besides that in airline routing, internet routing, GPS navigation, supply chain optimizations, and many other problems, the above algorithms are used to make our life easier.
+Besides that, in airline routing, internet routing, GPS navigation, supply chain optimizations, and many other problems, the above algorithms are used to make our life easier.